Written byVain Rowe

 - Poor connections.
 The USB port of the Mac or the USB port of the backup disk is damaged.
 Or, you haven't connected the disk tightly and correctly to your Mac.

 - Disk corruption.
 Your wrong ejection last time or other incorrect operations on the backup disk causes the disk to be corrupted or unrecognized by macOS.
+This could also lead to the Time Machine Restore button greyed out.

 - Network issues.
 The AirPort Time Capsule you've used as a backup disk doesn't connect to the same network as your Mac.